mikeraab/docker001/Participant-Guide.md

 $ docker rm short_id
 ```

-Repeat for next container
+Repeat for next container until all are stopped and removed.

 Verify in the browser that the Wordpress blog post is gone by refreshing the page:

 <img src=images/043-refresh.png />

-Redeploy the Wordpress stack.
+Redeploy the Wordpress stack:

 ```
 $ ./docker-compose up -d
 ```

-navigate back to the blog post URL that you noted, in your browser and refresh the page:
+Navigate back to the blog post URL that you noted, in your browser and refresh the page:

 <img src=images/047-refresh-blog.png />